How severe is your prolapse diagnosis?

-- What is mild, moderate or severe prolapse diagnosis?
+- What a mild, moderate or severe prolapse diagnosis means

-- What is a first, second or third degree uterine prolapse?
+- What a first, second or third degree uterine prolapse means

-- Is your prolapse beyond repair with exercises?
+- Can your prolapse be repaired with exercises

 Your prolapse symptoms may feel awful but this doesn’t necessarily mean your prolapse is severe!
 Typical prolapse symptoms such as pelvic heaviness or lower back pain don’t correspond with prolapse severity.1